 Course overview

-Management and leadership in the health and social care sector is increasingly important worldwide, with The World Health Organization placing greater emphasis than ever before on the need for managers to have appropriate competencies and the NHS promoting specific values and principles of care, a Healthcare Management MSc is a valuable tool in the development of healthcare services.
+Management and leadership in the healthcare sector is increasingly important worldwide, with The World Health Organization placing greater emphasis than ever before on the need for managers to have appropriate competencies and the NHS promoting specific values and principles of care, a Healthcare Management MSc is a valuable tool in the development of healthcare services.

 You’ll learn how healthcare organisations operate in today’s climate whilst developing the full range of management skills needed to help organisations achieve their strategic ambitions, exploring insights from the business world to further your understanding.
 You’ll be able to use these skills to develop approaches to management and leadership, and be well equipped to put in place mechanisms which support the development of organisational learning.